DaseinDa/AndroidTutorialForBeginners-master/readme.txt

-41710035 Jin Xin
+Jin Xin
-This is the code downloaded from website to study and learn the Andriod development
+This is the code tutorials downloaded from website to study and learn the Andriod development